fig02/Better-OoT/README.md

 **Remove Area Intro Cutscenes**: Listed are checkboxes for most area introduction cutscenes in the game.
 These are customizable because they can influence speedrun routes depending on the category.
 For example: Glitchless would want to keep the Gerudo Fortress cutscene because of the guard cycles, while other categories would want to get rid of it.
 Uncheck a box to add the intro cutscene for that area back.

-**Skip Intro Cutscene** - With this checked, the cutscene played at the beginning of a new file will be skipped.
+**Skip Intro Cutscene**: With this checked, the cutscene played at the beginning of a new file will be skipped.
 You will immediately spawn in links house

-**Skip Forest Elevator Cutscene** - Toggle if the cutscene in Forest Temple plays where the Poe Sisters bring the elevator down.
+**Skip Forest Elevator Cutscene**: Toggle if the cutscene in Forest Temple plays where the Poe Sisters bring the elevator down.
 It is desirable to add this back mainly for the 100% category

-**Skip Nabooru Defeat Cutscene** - Toggle if the Nabooru Knuckle cs plays when defeating her.
+**Skip Nabooru Defeat Cutscene**: Toggle if the Nabooru Knuckle cs plays when defeating her.
 This is toggleable because you can skip it with glitches

-**Fast Blue Warp Cutscenes** - Speed up all cutscenes that play when entering a dungeon blue warp.
+**Fast Blue Warp Cutscenes**: Speed up all cutscenes that play when entering a dungeon blue warp.
 Note that Wrong Warps still work when this option is enabled.

-**Fast Song Cutscenes** - When learning songs you will immediately be prompted to play the song.
+**Fast Song Cutscenes**: When learning songs you will immediately be prompted to play the song.
 This is toggleable because you can skip most of these cutscenes with glitches

-**Fast Chest Cutscenes** - Link will kick open all chests regardless of size
+**Fast Chest Cutscenes**: Link will kick open all chests regardless of size

-**Remove Owls** - Owl triggers will be removed.
+**Remove Owls**: Owl triggers will be removed.
 Note that this effects time of day

-**Quick Boots** - With this enabled Hover Boots and Iron Boots will be toggleable on the dpad without needing to pause the game.
+**Quick Boots**: With this enabled Hover Boots and Iron Boots will be toggleable on the dpad without needing to pause the game.
 This is more of a fun extra feature that was made for rando and was requested to be included here too.

-**Damage** - Choose between normal damage and one hit ko mode
+**Damage**: Choose between normal damage and one hit ko mode

-**Dungeon Quest** - Choose between Vanilla and Master Quest Dungeons
+**Dungeon Quest**: Choose between Vanilla and Master Quest Dungeons

-**Default Targeting Option** - Hold Targeting is mandatory (Kappa)
+**Default Targeting Option**: Hold Targeting is mandatory (Kappa)

 ### Cosmetics Tab
 This tab is where you can customize visual settings for the game.
 These options will not affect gameplay in any way

-**Background Music** - Set the background music to normal, random, or none.
+**Background Music**: Set the background music to normal, random, or none.

-**Tunic Color** - Set the color of the 3 tunics in the game.
+**Tunic Color**: Set the color of the 3 tunics in the game.
 There are many pre-determined colors to choose from.
 Random choice will randomly choose one of these colors.
 Completely random will generate a random color.

-**Tunic Color** - Set the color of Navi's many states.
+**Tunic Color**: Set the color of Navi's many states.
 There are many pre-determined colors to choose from.
 Random choice will randomly choose one of these colors.
 Completely random will generate a random color.

-**Low HP SFX** - Set the sound that will be played when Link is in critical health
+**Low HP SFX**: Set the sound that will be played when Link is in critical health

-**Navi SFX** - Set the sounds that Navi will make when alerting you
+**Navi SFX**: Set the sounds that Navi will make when alerting you

 ## Changelog